rightjs/rightjs-docs/docs/en/docs/dom/form.md

-RightJS inherits forms from the common {Element} unit, which means you can do everything you can do with any other element plus several additional features which ease working with forms a lot.
+RightJS inherits forms from the common {Element} unit, which means you can do everything you can do with any other element plus several additional features which make the work with forms a lot easier

 ## Ajax handling